Pelagicore/software-factory-blueprint/README.md

 After a successfull build you can find the documentation in `build/docs/html/` if you open the `index.html` in your browser you will see the entry point.

+## Structure
-The project is intended to be used as a submodule in another project, in which case that project should take care of configuring, building, generating, etc. If the cmake file in this project is not the one invoked explicitly, i.e. it is not the top level project cmake file, nothing will happen.
+The project is intended to be used as a submodule in another project, in which case that project should take care of configuring, building, generating, etc. If the cmake file in this project is not the one invoked explicitly, e.g. when it is not the top level project cmake file, nothing will happen.
 This is to make sure this project does not interfere with the using project.

-And because of the fact how Sphinx creates toctrees in sidebars all the files which contain a toctree need to have the suffix `.trst` instead of just `.rst`.
-This way the projects which use this as a submodule are able to ignore the toctrees and build their own instead.
+In order to not interfere with how the sidebar toctree is constructued in a project using this as a submodule, all files in this repo that contain a toctree need to have the suffix `.trst` instead of just `.rst`.
+This project is configured to include `.trst` files while projects using this as a submodule should ignore that suffix.

 # License and Copyright
 Copyright (C) Pelagicore AB 2017